thesteau/Email-Sender-by-Steven-Au/README.md

 !
 Run this program accordingly - Run_This_ Email_Sender_Program.py

 Procedure:
-1. Launched program - execute import of the Excel file elements via PANDAS module
+1. Launch program - execute import of the Excel file elements via PANDAS module
 2. Choice of manual or automatic - recommended automatic
 3. If manual, then the assumption is Google Chrome with Drafts
 4. If automatic, then the program will request for a CSV file path to input the following: